TheRenegadeCoder/sample-programs-website/docs/projects/maximum-subarray/index.md

 ## Testing

 Every project in the Sample Programs repo should be tested.
-In this section, we specify the set of tests specific to Projects.
+In this section, we specify the set of tests specific to Maximum Subarray.
 To keep things simple, we split up testing into two subsets: valid and invalid.
 Valid tests refer to tests that occur under correct input conditions.
 Invalid tests refer to tests that occur on bad input (e.g., letters instead of numbers).

 ### Valid Tests